retkowsky/Audio_Analytics_With_AzureML/README.md

-# Audio Analytics with Azure AutoML for Images
+# Audio Analytics with Azure ML and AutoML for Images

 Audio processing can consist of extracting audio signal information into spectrograms (time vs frequency vs Db) images that we can use to build a custom vision model with Azure using AutoML for Images.